-Some Anglicans, as well as others, emphasize the "Catholic" aspects of Anglicanism.
-They can assert certain points to support their claims.
+Some Anglicans, as well as other observers, emphasize the "Catholic" aspects of Anglicanism.
+They assert certain points to support their claims.
 These points include Anglican adherence to the ancient creeds, respect for the ancient church fathers and councils, use of liturgical forms, and a sense of historical continuity in the Church.
-These "catholic" characteristics are generally more evident in the Anglican tradition than in other traditions influenced by the Protestant Reformation.
+These "catholic" characteristics are generally more evident in the Anglican tradition than in most traditions influenced by the Protestant Reformation.

-However, the historical facts indicate that in some important ways, Anglicanism is "Protestant."
-The principles of the Protestant Reformation permeate the traditional Books of Common Prayer and the Thirty-nine Articles of Religion.
-The Prayer Books are full of Reformation themes such as Scriptural authority, unmerited grace, and justifying faith.
-The Articles of Religion are a moderate "Protestant" document, influenced by both Lutheran and Reformed tendencies and confessions.
+However, the historical facts indicate that in some basic ways, Anglicanism is "Protestant."
+The principles of the Protestant Reformation are reflected in the traditional Books of Common Prayer and the Thirty-Nine Articles of Religion.
+The Prayer Books are filled with Reformation themes, including scriptural authority, unmerited grace, and justifying faith.
+The Articles of Religion are a moderate "Protestant" document, influenced by both Lutheran and Reformed tendencies and confessions as well as by ancient catholic tradition.

-So Anglicanism really is a unique case.
+So, Anglicanism is a unique case.
 It has kept many basic beliefs and practices from ancient and medieval Catholicism.
-From a historical viewpoint, it can also be considered a moderate form of "Protestantism."
-The traditional Prayer Books, the Thirty-nine Articles, and the general Anglican ethos from the sixteenth century onward support observers from a variety of Christian traditions who view Anglicanism as a unique development from the Reformation.
+However, from a historical viewpoint, it is a moderate form of "Protestantism."
+At the very least, Anglicans are Western-rite Christians who reject universal and immediate papal authority.
+In addition, the traditional Prayer Books, the Thirty-nine Articles, and the general Anglican ethos from the sixteenth century onward support observers from a variety of Christian traditions who view Anglicanism as one of the developments from the Protestant Reformation.
+Despite its affirmation of ancient catholic Christianity and the existence of varied Anglican perspectives on history and theology, Anglicanism in all its forms reflects the influences of the sixteenth-century Reformation.

 No comments: